vhyrro/vhyrro.github.io/src/content/blog/org-mode.md

 ### Embedded Latex Environments

-As a concept, these sounds great.
+As a concept, these sound great.
 They allow you to create math environments directly within your document:

 ```org